 Guillain-Barre Syndrome (GBS) is a disorder in which the body’s immune system attacks the nerves, which can cause significant weakness and even paralysis.
-In some cases, it can even lead to respiratory failure.

-In this article, we’ll explore the different types of respiratory failure that can be caused by Guillain-Barre Syndrome, as well as the treatment options available.
+This article breaks down the different types of respiratory failure that can be caused by Guillain-Barre Syndrome, as well as the treatment options available.

 What is Respiratory Failure?